alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 ### Participation during team meeting

 Our team meetings are one hour long.
-Please arrive on time or let the session chair know if you'd be delayed.
+Please arrive on time or let the session chair know if you will be delayed.

 #### Review of celebrations, shared resources, and questions

 The chair will read through that week's HackMD, starting with the topics you've shared and then covering the questions and points you'd like the group's thoughts on.
-They will go quite fast through each of these points, but also encourage members of the team to eteamorate on their updates and questions if they would like to.
+They will go quite fast through each of these points, but also encourage members of the team to expand on their updates and questions if they would like to.

 This part of team meeting should take **around 10-15 minutes**.
 Everyone is encouraged to add links and resources as "sub-bullet points" (bullet points that are rendered as falling within the original point) before, during and after the meeting.